kirat-anand-68/MySql/README.md

 - Query examples provided for common database operations.

 ## Database Schema
-The database consists of the following tables:
+The database consists of the following tables as shown below

 ### 1. `employees`
 | Column       | Type         | Description                           |